Microsoft word - document7

 nucleophile than ethoxide (pKa 16).
 A notable exception to this rule occurs when a vicinal (adjacent)

 atom carries a non-bonding electron pair.
-Two common examples of this exception, called the alpha
+Two common examples of this exception, called

-, are hydroxide ion (pKa 15.7) compared with hydroperoxide ion (pKa 11.6), and ammonia (pKa
+effect, are hydroxide ion (pKa 15.7) compared with hydroperoxide ion (pKa 11.6), and ammonia (pKa

 9.3) compared with hydrazine (pKa 8.0).
 In each of these pairs the weaker base is the stronger